 PRO TIP — Business owners in early stages of their ventures can take advantage of retirement investment programs such as those offered to every individual, like a Roth IRA as well as their company’s 401(k) at the same time maximizing their investment options.

 Taxes play a powerful role in our economy and can make a strong impact on whether new business owners decide to take a chance and launch their new businesses.
-While everyone pays taxes, the way business owners file taxes for their companies varies and can make a big difference when it comes to savings and growth for their venture, so it’s imperative that entrepreneurs consider how to report income accurately, efficiently and reasonably.
+While everyone pays taxes, the way business owners file taxes for their companies varies and can make a big difference when it comes to savings and growth for their venture, so entrepreneurs must consider how to report income accurately, efficiently and reasonably.

-However entrepreneurs decide to approach their taxes, they should be well-informed through thorough research and be aware of how their unique situation should inform their tax plan.
+However, entrepreneurs decide to approach their taxes, they should be well-informed through thorough research and be aware of how their unique situation should inform their tax plan.
 Once a business owner has a solid understanding of how different aspects of their business change their taxes, they can seize opportunities to save and can also rest assured that help is available when they are unsure about the process.

 In the end, a detailed look at how taxes affect your new business can be the difference between overpaying, major savings and long-term growth.